tas2026/tas2026.github.io/_pages/call_for_paper.md

 We welcome submissions addressing either or both complementary themes, plus cross-cutting topics.

 **Theme I: Trustworthy agentic systems by design** (building responsibility into agents and their underlying models)
-- Fairness, bias detection, and mitigation in LLM outputs, recommendations, and agentic decisions
 - Privacy-preserving and federated training and fine-tuning; differential privacy; machine unlearning and the right to be forgotten
 - Safety, alignment, and guardrails for LLMs and tool-using agents; constraint enforcement and human-over-the-loop control
+- Subgroup robustness and performance disparities across populations in LLM outputs, recommendations, and agentic decisions
 - Adversarial robustness: jailbreaks, prompt and tool-output injection, memory poisoning, agent hijacking, and systematic red-teaming
 - Hallucination mitigation, grounding, factuality, and provenance guarantees in retrieval-augmented and multi-modal systems
 - Explainability, interpretability, and transparency for high-stakes and clinical decision support